What to Bring for Your Hospital Stay

 If your partner is staying at the hospital with you, he or she should bring comfortable footwear, sleepwear, fresh socks, a change of clothing, and toiletries.

-We provide everything your baby needs during his or her first days, including clothing, blankets, diapers, and formula, if needed.
-All you need for your baby is a going-home outfit and either a carseat if you are leaving by car or an infant carrier, such as a stroller.
+As you prepare for your newborn’s hospital stay, keep in mind that we provide everything your baby needs during his or her first days, including clothing, blankets, diapers, and formula, if needed.
+All you need for your baby is a going-home outfit and either a car seat if you are leaving by car or an infant carrier, such as a stroller.

 What to Leave at Home

-The hospital supplies many of the items you need during your stay, so there are certain items that we recommend you leave at home.
+The hospital gives you many of the items you need during your stay, so there are certain items that we recommend you leave at home.
 They include the following:

 - medications, which are provided by the hospital pharmacy during your stay

-- CPAP (continuous positive airway pressure) machines, but bring your masks as we can adapt them to fit our machines
+- CPAP (continuous positive airway pressure) machines for sleep apnea, but bring your masks as we can adapt them to fit our machines

 - large amounts of cash and jewelry, including wedding rings